Chocrates/protect-master-branch/README.md

 # protect-master-branch
-A GitHub App built with [Probot](https://github.com/probot/probot) that automatically protects the master branch upon the creation of new repositories
+A GitHub App built with [Probot](https://github.com/probot/probot) that automatically protects the master branch upon the creation of new repositories and will update the branch protections of the default branch is changed

 ## Setup